greenboxal/doggohub/doc/gitlab-basics/create-your-ssh-keys.md

     ![SSH key title](img/profile_settings_ssh_keys_title.png)

-1. Finally, click on **Add key** to add it to GitLab.
+1. Finally, click on **Add key** to add it to DoggoHub.
 You will be able to see its fingerprint, its title and creation date.

     ![SSH key single page](img/profile_settings_ssh_keys_single_key.png)